BCcampus/custom-rest-routes/readme.txt

 == Installation ==

-1. Upload `rest-routes.php` to the `/wp-content/plugins/` directory
+1. Upload the `rest-routes` directory to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Click on the "REST routes" menu item location under the Settings menu.